digital-clinical-safety-alliance/digital-clinical-safety-platform/mkdocs/docs/clinical-safety-management-plan.md

 ### Risk Assessment

-the {{ clinical_safety_team_name }}'s Health will conduct Healthcare IT system risk assessment in accordance with the Risk Management Strategy.
+The {{ clinical_safety_team_name }}'s Health will conduct Healthcare IT system risk assessment in accordance with the Risk Management Strategy.
 The Hazard Log will be updated to capture the risk assessment.

 ### Risk Evaluation